JakobGlock/Generative-Art/README.md

 # Generative-Art
-A selection generative art scripts written in Python.
+A selection generative art scripts written in Python, with the intention of using my AxiDraw to plot them onto paper.

+These scripts export either a PNG or SVG file, you will need to dive into the code to change the variable which controls this, I usually call it `fileFormat`.

 ### Setup